 While most people may think of IoT (Internet of Things) as “dumb” devices that power minor appliances in homes and gadgets, many IoT are also in critical infrastructure components on mining sites and processing plants known as Industrial IoT (IIoT).

 These IIoT are also simpler devices like IoT, and often lack the necessary hardware and software necessary for protecting against hacks, and sometimes, are also have “bugs” (software errors) that invariably give holes to hackers to exploit.

-The bug and what it means for safety?
+The critical cyber risk and what it means for safety?

 Recently, a bug was uncovered by security researchers in a Rockwell Automation (Allen-Bradley) drive component that powers industrial motors, specifically the Powerflex 525, which is used in conveyors, fans, pumps and mixers.
 The drive offers a wide range of motor and software controls from regulating volts per hertz and software used to manage EtherNet/IP networks.

 “For a variable frequency drive, which controls the speed of motors in a live production environment, that kind of shutdown could have a serious impact” Researchers said.

 “A critical denial-of-service (DoS) vulnerability has been found in a Rockwell Automation industrial drive, which is a logic-controlled mechanical component used in industrial systems to manage industrial motors.”